-Learning Outcome: After completion, of course students will be able understand basic management theories and modern practices.
+Learning Outcome: After completion of course students will be able understand basic management theories and modern practices.
 Learning will be on the basic roles, skills and functions of management.
 Students can use and follow modern techniques and strategies of management in the light of ethics and social responsibility.

-Unit A: Management Hours Meaning, Nature, Scope, Objectives and importance of management 2 Levels in Management and Managerial roles 2 Management as an Art and Science, Management as Profession 3 Functions of Management and Functional Areas 2 • Evolution of management thought 2 Unit B: Planning and Organizing • Planning- Meaning, Characteristics, Need & Importance 2 Planning Process and Types, Components of Plan 3 Concept of MBO, process 2 Organizing-Concept, characteristics, process 3 Organization-Meaning, Characteristics and Types of organization structures 4 Unit C: Staffing, Directing and Controlling Staffing- Definition, Characteristics and Importance, Functions of staffing 2 Direction & Coordination- Meaning, features and Importance, Tools & Techniques of Directing 2 Leadership- Concept, importance and styles, Motivation- Meaning and Significance 2 Communication- Meaning, Characteristics, importance and process 2 Supervision- Definition and characteristics 2 Controlling- Nature, concept, process, types, scope, importance 2 Unit D: Emerging issues in management American and Japanese styles 3 Meaning-TQM, Six-sigma, MIS, QWL, WLB, MBE 3
+• Meaning, Nature, Scope, Objectives and importance of management 2 • Levels in Management and Managerial roles 2 Management as an Art and Science, Management as Profession 3 • Functions of Management and Functional Areas 2 • Evolution of management thought 2 Unit B: Planning and Organizing • Planning- Meaning, Characteristics, Need & Importance 2 Planning Process and Types, Components of Plan 3 Concept of MBO, process 2 Organizing-Concept, characteristics, process 2 Organization-Meaning, Characteristics and Types of organization structures 3 Meaning of Authority and Responsibility, Delegation, Decentralization and Departmentation, Span of control.
+2 Unit C: Staffing, Directing and Controlling Staffing- Definition, Characteristics and Importance, Functions of staffing 2 Direction & Coordination- Meaning, features and Importance, Tools & Techniques of Directing 2 Leadership- Concept, importance and styles, Motivation- Meaning and Significance 2 • Communication- Meaning, Characteristics, importance and process 2 • Supervision- Definition and characteristics 2 • Controlling- Nature, concept, process, types, scope, importance 2

+Unit D: Emerging issues in Management